gatsbyjs/gatsby/docs/docs/process-payments-with-stripe.md

 The [Stripe Checkout documentation](https://stripe.com/docs/payments/checkout/one-time) provides detailed information on how to setup Checkout if you're interested.
 Because of how Gastby is rendered, there are a few changes you'll need to make like using the `gatsby-plugin-stripe`.

-Check out the [Gatsby E-Commerce Tutorial](https://www.gatsbyjs.org/tutorial/ecommerce-tutorial/#installing-the-stripejs-plugin) to learn how to setup your account to use the "Checkout client-only integration", create products on the Stripe dashboard, and integrate Checkout with Gatsby.
+Check out the [Gatsby E-Commerce Tutorial](https://www.gatsbyjs.org/tutorial/ecommerce-tutorial/#installing-the-stripejs-plugin) to learn how to set up your account to use the "Checkout client-only integration", create products on the Stripe dashboard, and integrate Checkout with Gatsby.
 The tutorial will explain everything you need to start selling your products.

 ### Stripe Elements